Social Sciences - Hot Topics - Abortion

 For example, in Ireland until their law changed recently, Irish women used to come over to England to get abortions.

-The Church of England teaches that abortion is wrong because it is denying the fetus the right to life.
-However, in extreme circumstances which pose a serious risk to the health of the mother, the mother's needs should override the rights of the fetus.
+The Church of England teaches that abortion is wrong because it is denying the foetus the right to life.
+However, in extreme circumstances which pose a serious risk to the health of the mother, the mother's needs should override the rights of the foetus.

 Judaism teaches that life begins at the moment of birth, so abortion is discouraged unless the mother's life is at risk.